chen-shaoxing/Matlab-for-fun/README.md

 # Matlab-for-fun
-Here are some small programs written in MATLAB R2014a
+Here are some small programs written by MATLAB R2014a

+plotgrid: plot convolution kernel
 jet23d: transform 2d-jet map to 3d